topfreegames/pitaya/README.md

 Here's one example of running Pitaya:

 Start etcd (This command requires docker-compose and will run an etcd container locally.
-An etcd may be run without docker if prefered.)
+An etcd may be run without docker if preferred.)
 ```
 cd ./examples/testing && docker-compose up -d etcd
 ```